Skip to content

 This programme diagnoses and briefs.
 It doesn't rewrite your content for you.

-See the Full-Stack Retainer →
+See the Full-Stack Retainer β†’

 Common questions about the programme.

 An SEO content audit is a systematic evaluation of all indexable content on a website to determine how effectively it supports search visibility, user intent, and commercial objectives.
-It combines quantitative metrics — organic traffic, keyword rankings, clicks, impressions — with qualitative assessment of content quality, search intent alignment, and E-E-A-T signals.
-The output is a prioritised action plan classifying every URL as Keep, Update, Merge, or Remove — giving every page a defined role and a clear next step.
+It combines quantitative metrics β€” organic traffic, keyword rankings, clicks, impressions β€” with qualitative assessment of content quality, search intent alignment, and E-E-A-T signals.
+The output is a prioritised action plan classifying every URL as Keep, Update, Merge, or Remove.

-Keyword cannibalization occurs when multiple pages on the same website target the same keyword or search intent, causing them to compete against each other in search results.
-Search engines struggle to determine which page to rank, which typically results in both pages ranking lower than a single consolidated page would.
-The audit identifies every instance of cannibalization and specifies the exact resolution — which page becomes canonical, what content moves, and how the losing page is handled via merge, update, or redirect.
+Keyword cannibalization occurs when multiple pages on the same website target the same keyword or search intent, causing them to compete against each other.
+The audit identifies every instance and specifies the exact resolution β€” which page becomes canonical, what content moves, and how the losing page is handled.

 The Content Refresh Programme is a diagnostic and planning service.
-Every page classified as Update receives a detailed rewrite brief — specific enough for a writer to execute without additional briefing.
-Implementing those rewrites requires either your in-house writers or an ongoing engagement.
-The Full-Stack SEO and AI Visibility Retainer covers both audit and execution as a managed monthly workstream, starting from £1,200/month.
+Every page classified as Update receives a detailed rewrite brief β€” specific enough for a writer to execute without additional briefing.
+The Full-Stack SEO and AI Visibility Retainer covers both audit and execution as a managed monthly workstream.

 Read-only access to Google Analytics 4 and Google Search Console.
-I also need to be able to crawl your site — so if it's behind a login or has crawl restrictions, those will need to be temporarily lifted for the audit.
+I also need to be able to crawl your site.
 No CMS access is required.
-The audit can proceed on any site regardless of platform — WordPress, Shopify, Webflow, or custom-built.
+The audit works on any platform β€” WordPress, Shopify, Webflow, or custom-built.

 Stop publishing on top of a problem.
 Fix what's already there.

-From £497.
+From Β£497.
 20+ actions guaranteed.
 Scales with site size.
 Split payment available.

-Starter (up to 150 URLs) £497 · Standard (150–300) £697 · Growth (300–500) £897 · 500+ custom quote
+Starter (up to 150 URLs) Β£497 Β· Standard (150–300) Β£697 Β· Growth (300–500) Β£897 Β· 500+ custom quote

 Content Refresh Programme

-from £497
+from Β£497

 Book Now